-If you have the Really Simple SSL Pro installed, you might get the warning that your site contains a reference to an external resources that cannot load over SSL.
+If you have Really Simple SSL Pro installed, you might get the warning that your site contains a reference to an external resource that cannot load over SSL.

 If you see a domain looking like this one: “http://i0.wp.com”, you have a JetPack plugin, Photon, installed.
 Deactivate it, and this issue should be resolved.

 If this file is from a service you are using, it’s best to contact them and ask if the service can be provided over SSL as well, as it should in my opinion.
 If that is not possible, you can try the steps below.
 Please take care not to violate any intellectual property rights.
 Ask permission to use files on your own server before you do.

 For example, if a page contains this HTML:

 And that domain does not have an SSL certificate, this image won’t load on SSL.

 To fix this you should: